CZ-NIC/knot/doc/configuration.rst

 where the mentioned labels shall match:

-- *<unique-id>* — Single label that is recommended to be unique among member zones.
+- *<unique-id>* — Single label that must be unique among member zones.
 - ``zones`` — Required label.
 - *<catalog-zone>* — Name of the catalog zone.